American Association of Teachers of Spanish and Portuguese: Governing body

 The governing body of AATSP is an Executive Council (EC) which consists of an executive director, a president, a president-elect, and the past president.
 There is an elected representative from the college or university and high school levels.
-In addition, there is a rotating body of elected members every three years of three members, one from a community college, one from Foreign Language in the Elementary Schools (FLES), and one from Portuguese.
+In addition, there is a rotating body of elected members every three years of three members, one from a community college, one from Foreign Language in the Elementary School (FLES), and one from Portuguese.

 The Executive Council meets once a year face-to-face at the annual conference, through numerous conference calls, and regularly through online meetings via email.
 There is a business meeting at the annual conference through which all members can express their concerns to the EC.
 There are also standing committees for Portuguese, FLES, award selection, scholarship selection, and nominations.

 Services

 Annual conference

 An annual conference has been held each year since 1917 with the exception of two years during World War II when government restrictions prohibited such gatherings.
 Each annual conference consists of a wide range of sessions, numerous workshops for members, and many social activities designed to augment the camaraderie of members.
-In the 21st century, meetings have been held in Albuquerque, San José, Costa Rica, San Diego, Salamanca, Spain, New York City, Chicago, Rio de Janeiro, and Guadalajara, Mexico.
+In the 21st century, meetings have been held in Albuquerque.
+San José, Costa Rica; San Diego; Salamanca, Spain; New York City; Chicago; Rio de Janeiro; and Guadalajara, Mexico.